websy85/sense-search-components/README.md

 ##### Visualizations
 In this mode you can use a more natural language structure to generate visualizations on the fly.
 For example, if you type 'sales by rep for 2016', the QIX engine understands that 'sales' is a measure, 'rep' is a dimension and the value '2016' can be found in the year field.
 The search result in this instance will be a hypercube and if used with the Capability APIs will render a chart as well.
 You can read more about this mode in the Wiki.

+You can see a 'visualizations' search example [here](https://rawgit.com/websy85/sense-search-components/master/examples/nlp.html)